 You can track a ton of data on how your users interact with your app: how often they come back, what time of day they’re most active, what characteristics make someone more likely to become an active user.
 But the end-goal is to know not how often your users are active but how they _feel _and _what they want _from your app.
-Nothing is more important than these two factors:
+For behavioral analytics, nothing is more important than these two factors:

 When you understand the real root cause of a habit—both from a practical (the job-to-be-done) and psychological standpoint—then it becomes possible to break it—or bring that value to an exponential number of new users.
 Understanding the emotion and intent of your users sounds like a lofty, mythical aim, but it’s really nothing more than a step-by-step process.